 Using prefixes such post creates a compound adjective, as we discussed before, but in many instances, the use of hyphens with prefixes is dying out.
 It’s becoming more fashionable not to use hyphens for common prefixes like 'pre-' or 'cyber-', and meld them into one word, e.g. Notorious B.I.G. was the preeminent rapper of the late '90s.
 Or: Cybersecurity is one of the key concerns in cyberspace.

 The key is consistency.
 Find how you do it and stick to it.

-Another important role of the hyphen is showing that a word is divided, usually so you only have to write a shared word once.
+Another vital role of the hyphen is showing that a word is divided, usually, so you only have to write a shared word once.
 For example: The Renaissance happened in the fourteenth- fifteenth- sixteenth- and seventeenth centuries.

 Keeping your reader engaged is a battle you fight every time you put pencil to paper, or keystroke to screen.
 Following the rules is a proactive way to minimise the barriers to concentration and keep language processing at the fastest possible tempo.
 Knowing the rules will help you decide how best to apply them, and develop an up-tempo ‘house’ style that keeps the message to the fore.

 Thanks to the Oxford English Dictionary, the ‘lex-icon’ that made this article possible, a fount of words so vast that a printed version weights 62.6 kgs or 137 pounds.